AVSystem/Anjay/README.md

 ## Mbed OS port

 If you want to use Anjay on Mbed OS, you might be interested in the [Anjay-mbedos](https://github.com/AVSystem/Anjay-mbedos) and [Anjay-mbedos-client](https://github.com/AVSystem/Anjay-mbedos-client) repositories, which contain basic integration with that system.

+## Zephyr OS port

+If you want to use Anjay on Zephyr OS, you might want to check our [example client](https://github.com/AVSystem/Anjay-zephyr-client) based on it.

 ## License